grav1tyzero/rifts-ds/README.md

-# Rifts
+Project Overview

-an unofficial fan project, turning Dead Souls into RiftsMUD.
+Rifts is an UNOFFICIAL fan project dedicated to adapting the tabletop game into a digital experience, RiftsMUD.

-Trying to convert the tabletop to your desktop (or laptop, or whatever the hell, thought it sounded cool lol). feel free to lend a hand, we have a long way to go.
+Mission Statement

+Our mission is to faithfully translate the game's essence onto desktop and laptop platforms, bringing the world of Rifts to life in a new and engaging way.

+Call to Action

+We invite interested individuals to contribute to this project, sharing their expertise and support as we work to achieve our goal.